-This is the hands-on practical workbook for Advanced Android Development , a training course created by the Google Developer Training team.
+This is the hands-on practical workbook for Advanced Android Development, a training course created by the Google Developers Training team.
 This course builds on the skills you learned in the Android Developer Fundamentals course.

 This course is intended to be taught in a classroom, but all the materials are available online, so if you like to learn by yourself, go ahead!

-The Advanced Android Development course is intended for experienced developers who have Java programming experience and know the fundamentals of how to build an Android app using the Java language.
-In particular, this course assumes you have mastered the topics in Units 1 to 4 of the Android Developer Fundamentals course.
+The Advanced Android Development course is intended for experienced developers who have Java programming experience and know the fundamentals of how to build an Android app using the Java programming language.
+This course assumes you have mastered the topics in Units 1 to 4 of the Android Developer Fundamentals course.

 Specifically, this course assumes you know how to: